Hector

 “Look.”

-Gina squinted at the picture and tried to discern any resemblance.
+Gina squinted at the pixels and tried to discern any resemblance.

 “Looks like a MegaCorp driver to me.”